Listing of Approved Medicated Feed Mill Licenses - Updated March 2017

 - complying with all other applicable provision of the Act.

 Distributors of Type A Medicated Articles

-Prior to shipment of a new animal drug intended for use in the manufacture of medicated animal feed, the seller must have a written statement from the buyer that the buyer has an approved feed mill license and possesses current approved Type B and/or Type C feed labeling for the drug, unless FDA has exempted by regulation manufacturers of animal feed bearing or containing such drug from the requirements to hold a license.
+Before shipping a new animal drug for use in the manufacture of medicated animal feed, the seller must have a written statement from the buyer that the buyer has an approved feed mill license and have current approved Type B and/or Type C feed labeling for the drug, unless FDA has exempted by regulation manufacturers of animal feed with the drug from the requirements to hold a license.